databricks/reference-apps/logs_analyzer/chapter1/spark.md

 System.out.println(String.format("IPAddresses > 10 times: %s", ipAddresses));
 ```

-Last let's calculate the top endpoints requested in this log file.
+Last, let's calculate the top endpoints requested in this log file.
 We define
 an inner class, ```ValueComparator``` to help with that.
 This function tells us,
 given two tuples, which one is first in ordering.
 The key of the tuple is ignored, and ordering is based just on the values.